xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 32768
      - MiniCPM-V 2.6 is the latest model in the MiniCPM-V series.
 The model is built on SigLip-400M and Qwen2-7B with a total of 8B parameters.

+   * - :ref:`minicpm-v-4.5 <models_llm_minicpm-v-4.5>`
+     - chat, vision
+     - 32768
+     - MiniCPM-V 4.5 is an improved version in the MiniCPM-V series with enhanced multimodal capabilities and better performance.

    * - :ref:`minicpm3-4b <models_llm_minicpm3-4b>`
      - chat
      - 32768